-When you configure workloads (Deployments, StatefulSets, DaemonSets, Jobs, and CronJobs) in a Container Service for Kubernetes (ACK) cluster, you must consider multiple factors to ensure that applications can run stably and reliably.
+When you configure workloads such as deployments, StatefulSets, DaemonSets, Jobs, and CronJobs in an ACK cluster, you must consider multiple factors to ensure that your applications run in a stable and reliable manner.

 apiVersion: v1